Mike Seidel

-Michael Phillip Seidel (born January 18, 1956) is an American meteorologist who has worked at The Weather Channel since March, 1992.
+Michael Phillip Seidel (born January 18, 1956) is an American meteorologist best known for appearing on The Weather Channel from 1992 to 2024.
 He is noted for his field reporting from breaking weather including severe weather, hurricanes, and snowstorms.
-He's been live on The Weather Channel in 48 states, DC and Puerto Rico, plus Canada, Mexico, Jamaica, and Cuba and had done over 24,000 live shots.
+He was live on The Weather Channel in 46 states, DC and Puerto Rico, plus Canada, Mexico, Jamaica, and Cuba and has done over 25,000 live shots.

 Early career

 Seidel's interest in weather started at the age of six when he began measuring snowfall in his hometown of Salisbury, Maryland.
 While he was in the eighth grade in school, Seidel installed a weather station on the roof of his house.
 He worked for four local radio stations during his high school and college years, including WJDY-AM in Salisbury, WDMV-AM in Pocomoke City and WKHI-FM in Ocean City (all three in Maryland), as well as WSUX-FM in Seaford, Delaware.
 After graduating from Wicomico Senior High School, now Wicomico High School, Seidel attended Salisbury State College and earned a Bachelor of Science degree, double majoring in mathematics and geography, in 1979.
-Seidel is also a 1979 student initiate of the Omicron Delta Kappa Circle at Salisbury State College.
+Seidel is also a 1979 student initiate of the Omicron Delta Kappa Circle and Phi Kappa Phi Honor Society at Salisbury State College.

 Immediately after his graduation, Seidel began his television career with WMDT-TV, from 1980 to 1982, in Salisbury.
 Seidel also entered graduate school, and he earned his Master's degree in Meteorology at Pennsylvania State University.
 Seidel wrote his master's thesis under the direction of Dr. Greg Forbes, The Weather Channel's retired severe weather expert.
 During his graduate studies, Seidel appeared on Weather World on the Pennsylvania Public Television Network.

 Seidel's first full-time broadcasting position was at WYFF-TV in Greenville, South Carolina, where he worked from 1983 through 1989.
 He next returned to Salisbury in 1989 to work as the meteorologist for WBOC-TV.
 Seidel remained there until March 1992, when he left for The Weather Channel.

 The Weather Channel

 Seidel covered his first storm, Hurricane Edouard, on Labor Day Weekend in 1996 on Cape Cod.
-Since then he has covered 88 tropical storms and hurricanes, nor'easters, numerous snow and ice storms, and tornado outbreaks.
+Since then he has covered 104 tropical storms and hurricanes, nor'easters, numerous snow and ice storms, and tornado outbreaks.
 He has also reported live from the PGA Tour, the Baseball All-Star Game, the World Series, and the Indianapolis 500 automobile race.
 From 2002 to 2012, Seidel hosted the National Football League "Kickoff Forecast" segments every Sunday morning from NFL venues.